SoMuchCode/RetroPie-Scripts/joyhelp/README.md

 	3 = Forced daemon mode
 	4 = Enabled only in game / rom / emulator (NOT daemon mode)

 On game launch modes: 1 (if not running as a daemon), 2, and 4 will use the 'runcommand-onstart.sh' script to see if there is a custom config for the system.
 If it finds one it will load it.
 Look at the file to see how it works.

-# If debug is set in the menu, joyhelp will log to:
+If debug is set in the menu, joyhelp will log to:
+/opt/retropie/configs/all/joyhelp/xdrv.log

-# /opt/retropie/configs/all/joyhelp/xdrv.log
+# Important

-# NOTE: These scripts will make changes to /etc/rc.local
-# your original will be copied to: /etc/rc.local.bakup
+NOTE: These scripts will make changes to /etc/rc.local your original will be copied to: /etc/rc.local.bakup

-#
-# NOTE: These scripts will replace any runcommand-onstart.sh / runcommand-onend.sh scripts you may have setup.
+NOTE: These scripts will replace any runcommand-onstart.sh / runcommand-onend.sh scripts you may have setup.
 You will want to make backups of these files (if they exist on your system) before installing.
-#